YkeSmit1/TOSR/README.md

 - Create a rules database for the Tarzan system
 - Implement more statistics.
 - Implement zooming
-- heart and diamond symbols should be red in the auction

 BUGS
 - 2Nd step in scanning is off by one.